-Requirements Met: AATR, GE, GEC, GR, MC General Education Area: Group 2 Communications Prerequisite(s): Completion of ENC 1101 with a grade of C or better.
+Requirements Met: AATR, GE, GEC, GR, MC General Education Area: Group 2

+Prerequisite(s): Completion of ENC 1101 with

 This course requires documentation of collegiate-level essay writing as it relates to interpretation and analysis of a variety of texts.
 Students will learn and demonstrate an ability to comprehend, analyze, and synthesize meaning from texts of various styles while employing different modes of argumentation.
 Essay assignments will document the writing, critical-thinking, and research fundamentals learned and demonstrated through a completion of ENC 1101.